 |---|---|

 -p, --prompt | Run headless.
-The prompt prints, the agent answers, the process exits. |
+Prompt prints, agent answers, process exits. |

--i, --prompt-interactive | Seed the TUI with a prompt and stay interactive afterwards. |
+-i, --prompt-interactive | Seed the TUI with a prompt and stay interactive. |

 -y, --yolo | Auto-approve every action.
-Equivalent to --approval-mode yolo. |
+Same as --approval-mode yolo. |

---approval-mode | Choose default, auto_edit, yolo, or plan (read-only). |
+--approval-mode | default, auto_edit, yolo, or plan (read-only). |

 -w, --worktree | Run in a fresh git worktree.
-Pass a name or let the CLI generate one. |
+Pass a name or auto-generate. |

--s, --sandbox | Run tool calls in the configured sandbox. |
+-s, --sandbox | Run tool calls in the configured sandbox (Docker or Podman). |

 --skip-trust | Trust the current workspace for this session only. |

--r, --resume | Resume a previous session.
-Pass latest or an index from --list-sessions. |
+-r, --resume | Resume a previous session. latest or an index. |

---list-sessions | Print previous session IDs for the current project. |
+--list-sessions | Print sessions for the current project. |

---delete-session | Delete a session by index. |
+--delete-session N | Delete a session by index. |

---include-directories | Add extra directories to the workspace map. |
+--include-directories | Add directories to the workspace map (repeatable, comma-separated). |

 -e, --extensions | Restrict the active extension set for this session. |